All Episodes

 They don't know what the special prosecutor has.

-They can't say Rove broke the law, because it may not be the case, but they can focus on the political aspect of this.
+They can't say Rove broke the law because it may not be the case, but they can focus on the political aspect of this.

-And if you've been watching the news, reading the new news and watching the networks this morning, you've noticed the shift, the change in direction.
+And if you've been watching the news, reading the news and watching the networks this morning, you've noticed the shift, the change in direction.

 Rove can't be trusted.